RxLoutre/quasan/README.md

-	-e   The estimated genome size of your strain. (default : 7.5 Mbases) -g   The gram type of the bacteria (pos/neg). (default : pos ) -ge  The genus of the bacteria. (default : Streptomyces) --pgap       The annotation process must be ran using PGAP (/!\ It is buggy with genomes with too many contigs) --bioproject If annotation must be submitted to the NCBI, use this option to mention the correct bioproject (default : PRJNA9999999)
+	-e   The estimated genome size of your strain. (default : 7.5 Mbases) -g   The gram type of the bacteria (pos/neg). (default : pos ) -ge  The genus of the bacteria. (default : Streptomyces) --pgap       The annotation process must be ran using PGAP (/!\ It does not work well with genomes with too many contigs) --bioproject If annotation must be submitted to the NCBI, use this option to mention the correct bioproject (default : PRJNA9999999)
 	--biosample  If annotation must be submitted to the NCBI, use this option to mention the correct biosample (default : SAMN99999999)
 	--locustag   If annotation must be submitted to the NCBI, use this option to mention the correct locus_tag (default : TMLOC).